The Guides' Blog

 August 12, 2022 fmg-adminFundamentals Fridays Guides' Tech Tips Guiding Rock Climbing Route Beta

-A few weeks ago, myself and another guide were climbing with guests and witnessed an experienced climber fall and break his ankle at the crux section of Second Coming, a popular 5.7 multi-pitch climb at Looking Glass Rock in North Carolina.
+A few weeks ago, another guide and I were climbing with guests and witnessed an experienced climber fall and break his ankle at the crux section of Second Coming.
+This is a popular 5.7 multi-pitch climb at Looking Glass Rock in North Carolina.
 We managed to get the climber to the ground, splint the ankle, and help him walk down the trail to meet with the local rescue squad.
 While the injury was not life threatening, it resulted in surgery and an estimated six months of recovery for the climber involved.
 While climbing is an inherently risky activity, this particular accident could have been prevented.
 Read on to find out how.

 The Route